telus/tds-core/packages/ExpandCollapse/Accordion/Accordion.md

-The `Accordion` has the same design and behaviours as the `ExpandCollpse`, except that only one panel can be opened at a time.
+The `Accordion` has the same design and behaviours as the `ExpandCollapse`, except that only one panel can be opened at a time.

 Note that the `Accordion`'s `open` prop accepts only a single string, while the `ExpandCollapse`'s `open` prop accepts an